 Grow Your Network

 A blog can even grow your network by simply writing a summation post linking to other blogs you have found interesting.
 These are also handy if you are getting writer’s block.
 Pick a topic and collate posts on that subject which you like, then link to them with a short description and those bloggers should see the link inclusion via their blogging platforms.
 They will like you for this as it’s spreading their network to your readers.
-You never know, one day they may return the favour.
+You never know, one day they may return the favor.
 From my experience summation posts often get more shares and traffic than normal posts.

 Check and Double Check

-If you are writing the blog yourself or even publishing someone else’s writing on your blog check and double check again.
+If you are writing the blog yourself or even publishing someone else’s writing on your blog check and double-check again.
 Remember this is an advertisement for you and your company so you don’t really want it to show poor spelling and grammar.
 If you make mistakes on it with links or errors then it’s possible the potential client reading your post will be turned off from your business.
 I have often read through my posts at least ten times before publishing and still minor mistakes can easily be made.
 Use spellcheck and maybe ask someone else to have a look over it as it always helps if seen with a fresh pair of eyes.

 Share on Social Media